echobind/sequelize-graphql-next-template/README.md

 - you want to quickly spin up a new nextjs app that has an api layer with graphql, sequelize, and mssql

 ## How do I use this
+	- clone this repo
+	- you'll need node@16.x.x installed
+	- from the parent directory, run `bash sequelize-graphql-next-template/main.sh`

+## What main.sh does
 - create a new app with nextjs
 	- `npx create-next-app [app name]`
 - set up env variables